torvalds/linux/Documentation/kbuild/modules.rst

 as a simple ABI consistency check.
 A CRC value of the full prototype for an exported symbol is created.
-When a module is loaded/used, the CRC values contained in the kernel are compared with similar values in the module; if they are not equal, the kernel refuses to load the module.
+When a module is loaded/used, the CRC values contained in the kernel are compared with similar values in the module; if they are yest equal, the kernel refuses to load the module.

 Module.symvers contains a list of all exported symbols from a kernel